fallahn/sfml-tmxloader/README.md

-Parses all types of layers (normal, object and image), layer properties Parses all types of object, object shapes, types, properties Option to draw debug output of objects and tile grid Supports multiple tile sets, including tsx files Supports all layer encoding and compression: base64, csv, zlib, gzip and xml (requires zlib library, see /lib directory) Quad tree partitioning / querying of map object data Optional utility functions for converting tmx map objects into box2D body data
+Parses all types of layers (normal, object and image), layer properties Parses all types of object, object shapes, types, properties Option to draw debug output of objects and tile grid Supports multiple tile sets, including tsx files and collections of images Supports all layer encoding and compression: base64, csv, zlib, gzip and xml (requires zlib library, see /lib directory) Quad tree partitioning / querying of map object data Optional utility functions for converting tmx map objects into box2D body data